whydev-id/astro-simple-template/README.md

 npm run build
 ```

-The final, production-ready static files will be generated in the `/dist` directory & ready to deploy
+The final, production-ready static files will be generated in the `/dist` directory & ready to deploy.

 ## 📂 Directory Structure